 It is an offence for anyone to be in possession of a firearm without the appropriate authority.
 Any advice that it is acceptable to continue keeping your guns without a valid certificate should be ignored, even if your renewal has been submitted.

-If your certificate should expire before a valid replacement is in your possession, you should ask for a temporary permit, issued under Section 7 of the Firearms Act 1968.
-It should be granted in the event of an administrative delay.
+If your certificate expires before a valid replacement is in your possession, you should ask for a temporary permit, issued under Section 7 of the Firearms Act 1968.

 The Home Office Guidance says: